RafaelM0reira/HQ-Script/README.md

 after that all the stuff will work so you can search, look for the own book page and add to the shopping cart or remove of the shopping cart.

+#### How to clone

+if you don't know how to clone repositories first you must copy the cloning link that is in the "<> code" button above the project files, and then click on local and copy the link, right after create a folder and open vscode or the source code editing software you use, with git installed open the terminal and type "git clone link copied".
+After that enter the HQ-script-project directory, open the terminal and type "npm install" to install the dependencies, with the dependencies installed type "npm run dev" and click on the link where the project is hosted (normally it starts with localhost ), and the project is running.

 # PORTUGUÊS

 README in english above